Andrew Brayshaw: Personal life

-Brayshaw's older brother Angus also plays in the AFL for the Melbourne Demons and his other older brother Hamish previously played for the West Coast Eagles.
-His father, Mark Brayshaw, played for North Melbourne, his uncle, James, is a radio and television broadcaster and former cricketer and his grandfather Ian Brayshaw is a former State cricketer.
+Brayshaw's older brother Angus also played in the AFL for the Melbourne Demons and his other older brother Hamish previously played for the West Coast Eagles.
+His father, Mark Brayshaw, played for North Melbourne, his uncle, James, is a radio and television broadcaster and former cricketer and his grandfather Ian Brayshaw is a former state cricketer.

+In January 2024, Brayshaw got engaged to long-time partner Lizzie Stock.

 Statistics

-Updated to the end of Semi Final 2022.
+Updated to the end of 2025.